 I normally go mad for ME Awareness Day.
 I have some grand idea, put it into action and make myself ill.

-This year I’ve had to be sensible because I’ve had an operation this week (I wrote this blog in advance).
-But, rather than miss out on ME Awareness Day completely, I thought I’d compile all the things I’ve already done that people can use to spread some knowledge about ME/CFS, and some links you can use to help the fight for Awareness and funding.
+Last year when I wrote this post, I had to be sensible because I had an operation the same week, and this year I’m in the midst of wedding planning.
+But, rather than miss out on ME Awareness Day completely, I compiled all the things I’ve already done that people can use to spread some knowledge about ME/CFS, and some links you can use to help the fight for Awareness and funding.

 Here are some quick links so you can skip to the things you’re most interested in: